Skip to Top Main Navigation Skip to Left Navigation Skip to Content Area Skip to Footer

 3. Date claim reported.
 Report the date the policyholder (or a representative of the policyholder) first notified the insurer there was a claim under the policy.
 Report the date in MM/DD/YYYY format.

-4. Country.
+4. County.
 All insurers must report either county or ZIP code.
 Insurers may report both county and ZIP code.
 Insurers that elect to report county instead of ZIP code, must report county for all Part I claims.
 Report the county in which the residential property subject to the claim was located.

 5. ZIP code.
 All insurers must report either county or ZIP code.
 Insurers may report both county and ZIP code.
 Insurers that elect to report ZIP code instead of county, must report ZIP code for all Part I claims.
 Report the ZIP code in which the vehicle subject to the claim was principally garaged.